hugomint/coder/content/posts/goisforlovers.md

 title = "http server"

 +++
-#### Registering a Request Handler
+#### Registering a Request Handler please

-First, create a Handler which receives all incomming HTTP connections from browsers, HTTP clients or API requests.
+First, create a Handler which receives all in comming HTTP connections from browsers, HTTP clients or API requests.
 A handler in Go is a function with this signature:

     func (w http.ResponseWriter, r *http.Request)